IRONMAN BRASIL 2019 REGULATION

 6. Registration fee is US$ 800.00 plus tax.

 7. Athletes who register on or before September 8, 2018 are eligible to defer their entry into the 2020 IRONMAN Brasil free of charge.
 All deferral requests will be honored until April 26, 2019 regardless of the reason for deferral.
 The deferral may only be used once.
 Athletes who elect to defer their entries forfeit any partial refund, ability to transfer or insurance refund.
+After April 26th, 2019, there will be no refunds or deferral, under any circumstances.
 To submit a deferral request, please contact firstname.lastname@example.org.

 7.a.
 Athletes who register after September 8, 2018 withdrawing on or before April 26th, 2019 will receive a refund of half the registration fee.
 Requests must be done through email@example.com.
 After April 26th, 2019, there will be no refunds, under any circumstances.